kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 [17 USC 106]: https://www.gpo.gov/fdsys/pkg/USCODE-2015-title35/pdf/USCODE-2015-title35-partIII-chap28-sec271.pdf

-Lastly, as a result of this mishmash of legal, industry, general-intellectual-property, and general-use terms, it isn't actually clear that The MIT License includes a license to use any patentable inventions implemented in the software owned by the copyright holders.
+Lastly, as a result of this mishmash of legal, industry, general-intellectual-property, and general-use terms, it isn't clear whether The MIT License includes a patent license.
 The general language "deal in" and some of the example verbs, especially "use", point toward a patent license, albeit a very unclear one.
 The fact that the license comes from the _copyright holder_, who may or may not have patent rights in inventions in the software, as well as most of the example verbs and the definition of "the Software" itself, all point strongly toward a copyright license.
-More recent permissive open-source license, like [Apache 2.0], address copyright, patent, and even trademark separately and specifically.
+More recent permissive open-source licenses, like [Apache 2.0], address copyright, patent, and even trademark separately and specifically.

 ### Three License Conditions